Close

 st kilda unesco

-This small cluster of islands at the edge of the Atlantic was once populated but has been abandoned since the 1930s.
-Subsequently, the islands are now home to over a million seabirds.
-The archipelago is one of the few sites, and the only in the UK, to hold dual World Heritage status for their rich cultural past and current natural value.
+This small cluster of remote and windswept islands at the edge of the Atlantic was once populated, but the last residents left the islands in the 1930s.
+Their traditional way of life endured for centuries, but today, St Kilda is home to over a million seabirds.
+The archipelago is one of the few sites, and the only one in the UK, to hold dual World Heritage status for its cultural history and natural importance.

 edinburgh old and new town unesco

-Part of Edinburgh’s charm comes from the mix and contrast of old and new architecture sprawled across an ancient volcanic landscape.
-The medieval Old Town is distinguished by its cobbled streets and narrow closes, whilst the Georgian New Town serves as one of the best-preserved examples of 18th-century town planning.
+Part of Edinburgh’s charm comes from the mix and contrast of old and new architecture sprawled across the ancient volcanic landscape, the melting pot of the Old and New Towns of Edinburgh.

 New Lanark